 Spam Traps can have an extremely negative impact on a sender's email program.
 The more traps that reside in a sender's file, the more likely it is that they will see deliverability issues such as bulking, blocking, and blocklisting at multiple ISPs and Blocklists.

 One of the most severe Spam Traps you can hit is a Spamhaus Spam Trap.
 Hitting a Spamhaus Spam Trap can place a sender's IP on the Spamhaus blocklist database.
 Several companies and large ISP's such as Hotmail, Yahoo, and AOL consult the Spamhaus spam-blocking database when filtering their email, and then may choose to block emails until the listing is removed.
 Typically, we see over 80% of messages blocked for a sender whose IP winds up on this blocklist.
 This can obviously be harmful to a sender's email program, as well as their brand.

 Unfortunately, there is no way of knowing exactly which addresses are the Spam Traps within your file.
 Therefore a problem with traps is typically an indication of a bigger issue resulting from poor list hygiene and failure to maintain an engaged subscriber file.
 Proactive measures such as implementing double opt-in, proper bounce processing, and managing complaints are all great ways to establish an engaged subscriber file.
 In terms of a more short term resolution, it is recommended that senders only mail to subscribers that have opened or clicked a message within the last 12 months.
 This is a best practice that should significantly lower the number of trap hits and reduce the risk of bulking and blocking by ISPs.

-For more information, please see the How to Protect Your List from Spam Traps article.
+For more information, please see the Managing inactive subscribers article.